wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 From a laptop, we can only impose a limited load.
 But that is OK because we use laptops just to craft scripts.
 Once viable, the scripts, along with associated files, are pushed into a (4) private Version Control repository such as AWS Code Commit.
 Within security-conscious enterprises, instead of downloading installer packages from the internet, it is safer to obtain installers that have been vetted by Security specialists before being made available from a (5) private repository such as <strong>Artifactory</strong> or Enterprise DockerHub.
-A lot of work is needed to vet the many dependencies for those who prefer to build machines <em><strong>from the ground up</em></strong> using Configuration as Code <strong>(CaC)</strong>, a practice that enables them to quickly respond to issues by being able to quickly change anything within the tech stack.
+A lot of work is needed to vet the many dependencies for those who prefer to build machines <em><strong>from the ground up</strong></em> using Configuration as Code <strong>(CaC)</strong>, a practice that enables them to quickly respond to issues by being able to quickly change anything within the tech stack.

-To make use of the Amazon cloud, on the laptop we install the (7) <strong>AWS CLI</strong> and associated tools to craft (8) <strong>Cloud Formation</strong> files that instantiate services such as EC2 with Docker to run servers within the AWS Cloud.
+To make use of the Amazon cloud, on the laptop we install the (7) <strong>AWS CLI</strong> and associated tools to craft (8) <strong>Cloud Formation</strong> files that instantiate services such as EC2 with Docker to run server programs within the AWS Cloud.
-Within AWS, we (9) instantiate images containing JMeter using common scripts in the code repository.
+Within AWS, we (9) instantiate images containing JMeter using those common scripts in the code repository.

 Before we run, we should (10) lint and <strong>audit</strong> the containers using various tools.